jjnurminen/hpimon/README.md

 NOTE: still seriously work in progress.
 Do not use this software for clinical or otherwise important measurements.

+## Overview

+The software relies on the FieldTrip buffer (http://www.fieldtriptoolbox.org/development/realtime/buffer), which is a standard for  streaming of multichannel data into a TCP socket.
+FieldTrip includes the `neuromag2ft` utility that reads from the Elekta/Neuromag data acquisition into the FieldTrip buffer. hpimon gets data from the FieldTrip buffer and computes the signal-to-noise ratio of HPI signals in realtime.

 ## Installation

 You can run the monitor either on the acquisition workstation (sinuhe), or on another computer.
 The simplest way is to run on sinuhe.